Sixth Quarter PSC Visible Human Subcontract Status Report

 Raw surfaces generated by the existing process and its planned enhancements tend to be large because the meshing algorithm inserts additional points at intermediate positions to define the approximating surfaces.
 The number of triangles used in practice generally has to be reduced before viewing for efficiency of display and good user response time.

 Because the great detail in completed models such as the skin exceeds visible resolution more usable simplified meshes were generated using Michael Garland's "qslim" program, which was highly recommended by Murial Ross.
 Qslim transforms the fine surface mesh composed of vertices and triangles into a topologically consistent but coarser mesh containing a user-specified number of triangles.
 The program was used to simplify several of our surface meshes.
 The largest model, the skin, which had already been partially simplified during production, contained 381,138 vertices and 762,000 triangles.
+For use as a navigational context surface this was successfully reduced to 7,500 triangles to allow rapid transmission and display with no significant change from the topology of the original surface.

 During the quarter we have looked at additional tools for Visible Human segmentation from outside the UMICH NGI VH project.
 Work in the Segmentation and Registration Toolkit (SRT) is progressing and should eventually be able to handle a number of the processes we need.
 Bill Lorensen has indicated that the SRT may be available in alpha release for our group in September but that it will require a significant learning period.
 We also evaluated the IsoView program from John Stewart.
 This program can produce some very nice results given enough effort, but can be very slow in operation and is limited in the size of the data volume that can be manipulated at any one time.